rmosolgo/graphql-ruby/guides/schema/lazy_execution.md

 - Connect it to your schema with {{ "GraphQL::Schema#lazy_resolve" | api_doc }}
 - In `resolve` functions, return instances of the lazy-loading class

-Lazy resolution can be {% internal_link "instrumented","/fields/instrumentation" %}.

 ## Example: Batched Find

 Here's a way to find many objects by ID using one database call, preventing N+1 queries.